 Finally I saw one of in the many affordable earbuds maker who isn’t wasting resources any longer compared to the previous SWZYOR A2 TWS Earbuds which I reviewed some weeks back whose casing was unnecessarily large despite having nothing in it.

 The casing of the Bluedio T-elf 2 itself is really simple and sleek and I loved the design of it.
-Really portable and can fit right into anywhere you want to store it.
+I won’t talk much about it in this review but it’s really portable and can fit right into anywhere you want to store it.
 Apart from that, it also feature some modern technology which isn’t really common in affordable earbuds and I was also surprised about this because sometimes some of these companies would write something on their website but you’ll find another thing on the product itself.

 USB Type-C for real and the casing works as the connector just like the AirPods casing whereby when you flip it open, it auto turn on the earbuds and pair together and then connect with your smartphone… Wow!
 I said and I was really impressed.